The Listening Doctor Method

 Show Notes

-Dr. David Fletcher, president of the Chiropractic Leadership Alliance, joins this episode to share his methods for explaining chiropractic care to patients in a way that resonates and positively impacts retention.
+In this episode, Dr. David Fletcher, president of the Chiropractic Leadership Alliance, shares his approach to explaining chiropractic care to patients in a way that resonates and boosts retention.
+He discusses his Listening Doctor Method, offering practical insights for chiropractors.

 View Full Transcript